rushfive/RunInfoBuilder/README.md

 ### A Simple Example

-A program is desired that can read some message from the `args`, and then do one of many things as determined by a command.
+A program is desired that can read some message from the program arguments, and then do one of many things as determined by a command.

 For example, it may take the message and send it off to some HTTP endpoint.
+Also, the user can _optionally_ specify that the request should be retried on fail.

 The required information for this has been collected into this `RunInfo` class:

 ```
 public class SendRequestRunInfo